Supreme Court: Exclusion clauses in insurance contract should be interpreted strictly as they may absolve all the liabilities of the insurer

 [email protected]

-In the June edition of our monthly newsletter “Legalaxy”, our team analyses some of the key developments in securities market, banking and finance, renewable energy and pharmaceuticals.
+In the July edition of our monthly newsletter “Legalaxy”, our team analyses some of the key developments in securities market, banking and finance, labour and employment, telecommunications and insurance.

 Below are the key highlights of the newsletter:

-• SEBI (Listing Obligations and Disclosure Requirements) (Amendment) Regulations, 2024 – Notified
+• SEBI (Foreign Portfolio Investors) (Amendment) Regulations, 2024 – Notified

 We hope you like our publication.
 We look forward to your suggestions.